 Companies that provide employment services in South Dakota must apply for a license prior to doing business.
 Depending on the services offered, businesses may need to apply for more than one license type, and in some cases, an individual license will be required as well.

-South Dakota Employment Services Company Licenses
+South Dakota Employment and Business Support Services Company Licenses

 Companies acting as employment agencies in South Dakota must obtain the following licenses before offering employment services.
 Applications usually require proof of incorporation or a certificate of authority.